-OSLO, NORWAY: Vizrt announced this week that it entered into a terms sheet with Swiss company LiberoVision AG, a provider of virtual sports enhancements.
+OSLO, NORWAY: Vizrt announced today that it entered into a terms sheet with Swiss company LiberoVision AG, a provider of virtual sports enhancements.
 According to the proposed terms sheet, Vizrt will purchase all of the issued and outstanding share capital of LiberoVision in three installments: 60 percent upon signing the definitive agreement, 20 percent upon approval of LiberoVision’s 2011 financial statements, and 20 percent upon approval of its 2012 financial statements.

 Consideration for the first 60 percent of the issued share capital of LiberoVision will be CHF 6 million (US$6.12 million) and may be increased by an additional 1 CHF million (US$1.02 million) should LiberoVision's 2010 EBIT exceed CHF 1 million.

 Consideration for each additional 20 percent portion of the issued share capital of LiberoVision shall be calculated as 20 percent of 10x the EBIT for the applicable fiscal year.
 All installments shall consist of 80 percent cash and 20 percent Vizrt shares, trading on the Oslo Exchange at 5:25 p.m. local time at 24.50 Norwegian Kroner (CHF 4.08).
 The deal includes a commitment for the founders of LiberoVision to stay with the company for at least two years.